 Whole Effluent Toxicity (WET) testing

-Under IMO G9 guidelines, ballast water systems that use a biocide also require toxicity testing during the pilot (Basic Approval) and for the Type Approval (Final Approval).
-Wageningen Marine Research can perform these WET (Whole Effluent Toxicity) tests and organise associated analysis of the DBPs (Desinfection ByProducts) for you.
-The process is slightly different for the US Coast Guard, but the IMO documents will be accepted.
+Under IMO G9 guidelines, ballast water systems that use a biocide require a Risk Assessment, using toxicity testing, during the pilot (Basic Approval) and during type approval testing (Final Approval).
+Wageningen Marine Research can perform these Whole Effluent Toxicity (WET) tests and coordinate the associated analysis of the Disinfection ByProducts (DBPs) to complete the risk assessment.
+Under certain conditions, the IMO G9 risk assessment is also accepted by US Coast Guard.

-In addition to testing systems in accordance with established IMO and USCG standards we can also determine the efficacy limits of a BWMS.
-We can test systems using a series of extra challenging water characteristics such as high Dissolved Organic Carbon (DOC) or suspended solids concentrations, winter conditions, or extreme plankton concentrations.
+We can also determine the efficacy limits of a BWMS.
+We test systems using a series of extra challenging water characteristics such as high Dissolved Organic Carbon (DOC) or suspended solids concentrations, winter conditions, or extreme plankton concentrations.
 Although it is not required under current legislation, this may yield valuable information for producers and potential customers.

-Our testing facility can also be used to test the effectiveness of filters and filtration systems and to conduct comparison tests between different types of filters.
+Our testing facility may also be used to test the effectiveness of filters and filtration systems and to conduct comparison tests between different types of filters.

 Since 2006, a team of experts at Wageningen Marine Research has been involved with the risk assessment of ballast water treatment systems that make use of active ingredients as established in IMO guideline G9.
 In that time, several BWMS have been tested using different bioanalyses.

 Our team of experts in the area of ecology, biology, and ecotoxicology will ensure that all requirements in IMO and/or USCG guidelines are satisfied.
-The team works closely together with certified laboratories for the required chemical and bacteriological analyses.
+Our team works closely together with accredited laboratories for chemical and bacteriological analyses.